GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

   <kbd>![accept-invitation](assets/images/onboarding/po-non-se/accept-invitation.png)</kbd>

   !> Your TechPass account is already created by this time but will in pending status until you accept this invitation.
-If you do not accept this invitation, this pending account will be deleted.
+If you do not accept this invitation, this pending account will be deleted after 30 days.

   <!-- ?> Before proceeding to onboard, make sure that you have set up MFA for your WOG account as your TechPass account shall reside in the WOG Azure Active Directory.
 This is mandatory if you have to access the SGTS services, products and their documentation resources using your TechPass account from your non-GSIB machines.
   -->